FineCervine/meek/README.md

 A shy style that hardly works.

 ## Intro
-The purpose of this stylesheet is to make eClass (Moodle) a bit more usuable at night.
+The purpose of this stylesheet is to make eClass (Moodle) a bit more usable at night.
 It also adds a few animations and increases spacing between divs.
 This does not fix extra styling done on pages were there is custom text colours or more; in fact, it tends to break things.